wang1043241397/BERTrend/README.md

 - `Parameters`: Include all BERTopic parameters.
 Choose the embedding model carefully based on your data language.
 The embedding model can run locally (a GPU is recommended); it is also possible to use a remote embedding service.

-We recommend to use a remote embedding service (this is now the default config) as it simplifies the computing.
+We recommend using a remote embedding service (this is now the default config) as it simplifies the computing.

 The change of configuration can be done in: [services_default_config.toml](bertrend/config/services_default_config.toml).